LHA Staff and Partners

 Erica Walters, Ethnographer

 Erica Walters is a cultural and linguistic anthropologist.
-She attended West Chester University of Pennsylvania, graduating summa cum laude with a degree in Anthropology; along with minors in linguistics, ethnic studies, and Latin American language studies.
-She has completed research concerning marginalized communities all over the world, and has worked with indigenous communities in North, Central, and South America since 2015, doing ethnographic fieldwork.
-She focuses on applied anthropology; using research to make tangible improvements to the rights indigenous peoples have to lands, food, worldview, and objects.
-In addition to her role at LHA, she is currently working on grant-funded research in the Tribal Historic Preservation Office for The Delaware Tribe of Indians, in partnership with the National Parks Service, to produce an ethnographic survey.
+She is currently pursuing a Masters in Cultural Anthropology at Harvard University.
+She attended West Chester University of Pennsylvania, graduating summa cum laude with a bachelors degree in Anthropology; along with minors in linguistics, ethnic studies, and Latin American language studies.
+She has worked in North, Central, and South America since 2015, doing ethnographic fieldwork and focusing on applied anthropology.
+She previously worked on grant-funded research in the Tribal Historic Preservation Office for The Delaware Tribe of Indians, in partnership with the National Parks Service, to produce an ethnographic survey.

 Reshawn Edison, Ethnographer